uecode/qpush-bundle/README.md

 #####Update AppKernel.php of your Symfony Application

-Add The UecodeQPushBundle to your kernel bootstrap sequence
+Add the `UecodeQPushBundle` to your kernel bootstrap sequence, in the `$bundles` array.

 ```php
 public function registerBundles()